UtrechtUniversity/research-engineering/README.md

 Our skills and expertise include:
   - machine learning;
-  - natural language processing;
+  - text mining;
+  - web scraping;
   - network analysis;
-  - simulations;
-  - geospatial data analysis;
+  - geospatial analysis;
+  - high performance computing;
+  - computer modelling and simulations;
-  - Python, R, MATLAB, Docker, Shiny and much more.
+  - Python, R, MATLAB, FORTRAN, Docker, Shiny and much more.

 ### What we do
 We support researchers at Utrecht University in applying digital technologies in various stages of their research.
 We can help you with technological challenges on, for example, data handling and computing, but we also consult on methodological issues, like the selection of the most suitable research approach or the validation of results.